macder/wfv-validation/README.md

 Provides your theme with an easy way to perform backend form input validation

-If you worked with an MVC framework like [Laravel](https://laravel.com/) or [CodeIgniter](https://codeigniter.com/), then you know how easy form validation is.
+MVC framework like [Laravel](https://laravel.com/) or [CodeIgniter](https://codeigniter.com/) provide an intuitive and simple class to validate forms.
+[WordPress](https://wordpress.org/) falls short, leaving much to be desired.
+Aside from some general [sanitation methods](https://codex.wordpress.org/Data_Validation), validation for custom forms can be a pain.

 [WordPress](https://wordpress.org/) doesn't provide much for elegant validation, just some general [sanitation methods](https://codex.wordpress.org/Data_Validation).

 We want to be able to create and array of rules, attach it to a form, and pass it off to a validator, just as we would with most MVC's.
+Nobody has time to deal with all the details that come with data validation and feedback.

-wp-form-validation solves this WordPress shortfall by introducing a form validation class.
+wp-form-validation solves this shortfall by introducing a form validation class.

 In a nutshell, it's an interface for [GUMP](https://github.com/Wixel/GUMP), but all you need to do is instantiate the `Form_Validation` class and pass in the rules array and form name.